What is Education and Teaching Language for?

 Movement or advancement through a series of events, or points in time; development through time.

-Also: advance, advancement, about face, about-face
+Also: advance, advancement, progression, about face

 Use a compact 5-minute workflow pack for quick results.